Justkidlkw/3122project/README.md

     static_configs:
       - targets: ['docker.for.mac.localhost:9001']

-Here need to be changed
+Here targets need to be changed
       - targets: ['localhost:9001']

 ```